The process varies depending upon where you are located in the United Kingdom.

 At the end of this assessment, the social worker will prepare a written report which you can see and comment on and then this will be presented to the agency’s independent adoption panel who will consider the report and recommend whether or not you should be approved as adopters.
 You will be given the opportunity to meet with the panel to assist them with their recommendation.

-The agency’s decision maker will usually make their decision that you are approved to adopt within four months of the start of Stage 2 but you can ask for extra time during the assessment if you need it and the agency will let you know if they feel more time is needed.
+The agency’s decision maker will usually make their decision that you are approved to adopt within four months of the start of Stage Two, however you can ask for extra time during the assessment if you need it and the agency will let you know if they feel more time is needed.